- Online reputation management is the process of managing the information that’s found online about your brand.

 Monitor for mentions

 When an issue occurs – even a small one – address it as quickly as possible.
 Most minor issues are likely to bubble up as customer service complaints on social media platforms.
 Use a tool like Google alerts to monitor for brand mentions of your company or CEO in real time.
 Use social media marketing tools to tap into the conversation beyond Google.
 Claim your business on review sites so you can also get notified the second someone leaves a review.
 It goes a long way to be tuned in to the conversation.

 Invest in SEO

 A strong reputation management program gives you more control over the information in the Google SERP.
 Through SEO, you can reposition your preferred content where the majority of searchers will discover it—on the first page of Google.
 This may include articles about corporate social responsibility or philanthropy, social profiles, favorable product comparisons between your brand and competitors or interviews with your CEO.

 Since you already produce websites, microsites, video and content, it’s a lost opportunity not to optimize everything for greater visibility.
-When you invest in SEO, you’ll maximize your rankings and put your brand’s ideal content in front of as many people as possible.
+When you invest in search engine optimization (SEO), you’ll maximize your rankings and put your brand’s ideal content in front of as many people as possible.

 Leverage public relations